Maxkaizo/cdmx_ecobici_usage/README.md

 This project showcases the development of a complete batch data pipeline using open data from Ecobici CDMX.
 The main goal is to demonstrate end-to-end capabilities in orchestration, ingestion, modeling, and data visualization in the cloud, rather than performing deep analytical insights on the dataset itself.

 ---
+# 🧭 About Ecobici
+Ecobici is Mexico City's public bike-sharing system, designed to provide a sustainable and accessible mobility alternative for urban residents.
+Since its launch in 2010, Ecobici has become one of the largest bike-sharing systems in Latin America, with hundreds of stations, thousands of bicycles, and millions of trips logged.

+To promote transparency and enable data-driven urban planning, Ecobici publishes monthly open datasets, which include detailed records of each trip: timestamps, origin and destination stations, user type, and duration.

+This dataset is particularly suited for data engineering projects due to:

+    - Its recurring and structured format, ideal for batch pipelines.
+    - Real-world complexity (e.g., missing data, varying formats).
+    - Public accessibility without the need for synthetic data.
+    - Its size, which is large enough to be meaningful, but manageable for cloud tools like BigQuery.

+---

 ## 🌐 Architecture Overview